Back to Resources

 The Expen$ive Cost of Failure

 The worst part is these estimates are only tracking actual revenue (or lack thereof).
-The long-term damages can be far-reaching and even more devastating, a customer experience failure damages trust, brand equity, and even a sense of security.
+The long-term damages can be far-reaching and even more devastating — a customer experience failure damages trust, brand equity, and even a sense of security.
 Our own research shows that many users will abandon a brand after a negative experience and then they’ll go straight to Reddit or Twitter to tell all their friends how much your platform sucks.

 But enough of the fear-mongering!
 The holidays are supposed to be a time of joy and relaxation, right?
 (Well maybe not in this author’s family, but I digress.)
 Surely, I have not authored this article merely to say the end is nigh and there is nothing to be done about the impending digital apocalypse.

-3 Ways to Prevent a Black Friday System Outage
+How to Prevent a Black Friday System Outage

 An Ounce of Prevention